preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/apps/index.rst

 + **App Administrators**: The active Administrator (you) is automatically added as App Administrator.
 Add or delete administrators as needed.

 3. Click "CREATE" to create the Publishing App.

+If the template was set up for approval, the last option would SEND FOR APPROVAL instead.

 Publishing App settings
 *************************